-On 16 August 2013, the Group had again organized a Blood Donation Campaign in collaboration with Pusat Darah Negara with the objective in assisting them in the blood replenishment for the sixth consecutive year.
+On 17 October 2014, the Group had again organised a Blood Donation Campaign in collaboration with Pusat Darah Negara with the objective in assisting them in the blood replenishment for the seventh consecutive years.
 The campaign was not only limited to our employees but also to blood donors from their family members.